 Learn Spanish for Kids – Free Online Lessons

 Spanish Songs for Kids

 You might notice that I don’t add a full album from each artist.
-I take what I like from each of them, and choose songs according with my goals.
-I am offering here a sample with a wide range of styles and clean kid’s friendly Spanish songs for you to explore and find your own favorites.
+I take what I like from each of them, and choose Spanish songs according with my goals.
+I am offering here a sample with a wide range of styles and clean kid friendly Spanish songs for you to explore and find your own favorites.

 Spotify Playlist – Family Friendly Spanish Songs for Kids

-Playlist One – Family friendly: Spanish songs that are clean and not too romantic.
+Playlist One – Family friendly: Spanish songs for kids that are clean and not too romantic.
 Songs mostly from popular singers and styles (old and new, native and no-native, authentic and translations) with friendly themes.
 Also includes upbeat educational songs.
 These Spanish songs are perfect to play in the car or have on in the background at home to add exposure to Spanish for older bilingual kids.